-As 1.855 million students graduate from college this year with a bachelor’s degree, according to the National Center for Education Statistics, they will enter the workforce armed with knowledge from the past four years.
-Since financial planning, investments and savings isn’t always included in the college curriculum, Busey is here to help with the best and worst financial advice for the new college graduate in your life.
+As 1.882 million students graduate from college this year with a bachelor’s degree, according to the National Center for Education Statistics.
+They will enter the workforce armed with knowledge from the past four years—but financial planning, investments and savings isn’t always included in their college curriculum.

-From a new car to a flat-screen TV, post-graduation overspending is tempting when you're working full time - but you should avoid taking on too much debt.
-Debt should not exceed 20 percent of your take home pay each month.
+Don’t take on too much debt by not exceeding 20 percent of your take home pay each month.
 Complete this helpful worksheet from the University of Illinois Extension for a true picture of your debt level.

-Avoid going deep in debt—learn to live within your means through planning and discipline.
+Do live within your means through planning and discipline.
 First, create a budget by examining your income and expenditures.
-Next, figure out where you can spend less in order to achieve your financial goals.
+Next, figure out where you can spend less to achieve your financial goals.

-Respect the power of compounding—and save, save, save.
-Charlee Seaton, Vice President & Senior Retirement Plan Services Advisor for Busey Wealth Management, agrees: “It’s important to contribute early because the compounding benefits are vital to a successful future.”
-When you open a retirement account - such as a 401(k), Traditional IRA or Roth IRA - you benefit from compound interest.
+Do appreciate the power of compounding—and save, save, save.
+When you open a retirement account—such as a 401(k), Traditional IRA or Roth IRA—you benefit from compound interest.
 These accounts are actively invested and have the potential to make the most benefit.

 Investing involves risk and you may incur a profit or loss regardless of strategy selected.
 Be sure to contact a qualified professional regarding your particular situation before making any investment or withdrawal decision.
 You should discuss any tax or legal matters with the appropriate professional.